Jonathan Fisher QC

 Year of Call 1980 Silk 2003

-The Legal 500 Directory and UK Chambers and Partners Bar Guide name Jonathan Fisher as a leading barrister in the following fields - Fraud (Civil); Fraud (Criminal); Proceeds of Crime; Tax.
+The Legal 500 Directory and UK Chambers and Partners Bar Guide name Jonathan Fisher as a leading barrister in the following fields - Banking and Finance; Fraud (civil); Fraud (criminal); Proceeds of Crime; Tax.

 With extensive experience in civil and criminal cases, Jonathan Fisher accepts instructions in the High Court, First-tier Tribunal and Upper Tribunal, Crown Court and Appellate jurisdictions.
 Much of his work involves cross-border transactions and he has gained significant experience handling international mutual assistance issues.
 Jonathan is particularly familiar with cases involving offshore companies and trusts.